 Singular Romanian Icons

-To celebrate the France-Romania year, the Museum of religious art of Fourvière hosts about thirty Romanian icons painted on glass or on wood, from the 16th to the 19th centuries, from the collection of the National Museum of Art of Romania.
+To celebrate the France-Romania year, the Museum of religious art of Fourvière is hosting about thirty Romanian icons painted on glass or on wood, from the 16th to the 19th centuries, from the collection of the National Museum of Art of Romania.

 These icons have had an extraordinary destiny: crafted by peasants, they were undervalued for years and seen as worthless objects of piety with no artistic interest.
 In Transylvania, in the middle of the 19th century some bishops even condemned them severely as ‘caricatural’, ‘shameful pictures of saints’, ‘menaces to pregnant women likely to give birth to monsters’…